openAgile/CommitStream.Web/doc/install.md

 * Install Git for Windows if you don't already have it from https://git-scm.com/download/win
 * First, use Git to clone this repo: https://github.com/openAgile/CommitStream.Web
 * You need [Chocolatey](http://chocolatey.org/) installed to run our installation scripts.
-* Install Node JS if don't already have it from https://nodejs.org/en/download/
+* Install Node.js LTS version if don't already have it from https://nodejs.org/en/download/
 * Open Git Bash and create a directory with: `mkdir /c/projects` then `cd /c/projects`
   * There are two special snowflake packages that need to be installed globally
     * bower - `npm install -g bower`